|

 In 2008 the Covington Buccaneers saw freshman Andrew DeHart become the youngest state qualifier and state placer in school history as he took sixth at 130 pounds.
 DeHart followed that performance by becoming just the third two-time state placer with a fourth place finish at 145 pounds as a sophomore in 2009.
 He then took second at 145 pounds in 2010 to become Covington's first three-time state placer.

 The success of these wrestlers continue to be inspiration for the young aspiring wrestlers of the future.
-Twenty-three Covington wrestlers have wrestled on the biggest stage in the state of Ohio.
+Many Covington wrestlers have wrestled on the biggest stage in the state of Ohio.
 With a new wrestling facility and high interest in the sport, there will be many more added to the list of great wrestlers in years to come.

 |